tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 #### Upload File from Stream

+This method allows you to upload a file from a stream to Alfred and associate it with a session ID this method will not trigger the job processing this method is ideal for uploading files that are part of a larger job.

    | Parameter | Type | Description |
 | --- | --- | --- |
 | FileStream | Stream | Stream of the file to upload. |